Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Abstract

 Polkit is an authentication framework used in graphical Linux desktop environments, for fine-grained management of access rights on the system.
 Traditionally, there is a strong separation of privileges on Linux between the root user as the fully authorized administrator account, and all other accounts and groups on the system.
 These non-administrator accounts may have certain additional privileges, like accessing sound hardware through an audio group.
-However, this kind of privilege is fixed and cannot be granted only in certain specific situations, or for a certain duration of time.
+However, this kind of privilege is fixed and cannot be granted in certain specific situations, or for a certain duration of time.

 Instead of fully switching to the root user (using programs such as sudo) for gaining higher privileges, Polkit grants specific privileges to a user or group on an as-needed basis.
 This is controlled by configuration files that describe individual actions that need to be authorized in a dynamic context.